AEFeinstein/Super-2023-Swadge-FW/tools/platformer/editor/editor-readme.md

 - Tiles that look like boxes or circles with hex numbers are unimplemented.
 Don't use them.
 - The player spawn tile (ID=128) actually will spawn another player object, and weird stuff will happen.
 Don't use it!
 If you are trying to set a start location for the player, use the START tile (ID=1).

+# Level design hints:
+- This game implements conventional platformer mechanics: Holding the B button to run, momentum, jump heights that depend on the player's horizontal velocity at the time of jump and can be cancelled by releasnig the A button, time limits, etc. If you design your levels similar to a certain funny mustachioed plumber wahoo game, you will be on the right track.
+- Try to include opportunities for the player to maintain a combo multiplier from the beginning of the level all the way to the end.
+Coins, enemies, brick blocks, and powerups will all count towards keeping combos alive.
+- Make the end of the level fun.
+Challenge the player to jump as far as possible across a field of goal tiles of increasing point value.
+Or mix things up by putting the star-rank goal tile in the middle!
+Or put enemies in the goal zone to make things really interesting!
+The possibilities are endless...

 # Tileset Reference
 ## Control tiles
 ### Empty